-The Genealogy Collection includes a non-circulating collection of over 31,000 volumes from all over the United States and the world, including a large collection of family history books.
-Most materials are arranged by state, and within state by county, so you can easily browse the materials related to where your family lived.
-When using the library's online catalog you may limit your search to materials available at the Main Library.
+The Genealogy Collection includes a non-circulating collection of over 36,000 volumes from throughout the United States and the world, including a large collection of family history books.
 Print collections include:

 • Yearbooks from Albuquerque high schools

 • Extraction books for New Mexico Catholic church records

 • Vertical files for families, states, and counties

 • Genealogical society and local history society periodicals.
 (Allen County Public Library in Indiana has created a subject index for articles from many of these journals called PERSI which can be searched for free)